TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/40 - Matthew/Matthew 1/Matthew 1.22.md

 ---

-Now all this is come to pass, that it might be fulfilled which was spoken by the Lord through the prophet, saying,
+Now all this has happened, that it might be fulfilled which was spoken by the Lord through the prophet, saying,